influxdata/docs-v2/content/v2.0/monitor-alert/notification-endpoints/view.md

 ## View notification endpoints

-- Click **Monitoring & Alerting** in the InfluxDB UI sidebar.
+1. In the navigation menu on the left, select **Alerts**.

     {{< nav-icon "alerts" >}}

-    In the **Notification Endpoints** column, view existing notification endpoints.
+2. Select **Notification Endpoints** near to top of the page.

 ## View notification endpoint details

-1. Click **Monitoring & Alerting** in the InfluxDB UI sidebar.
+1. In the navigation menu on the left, select **Alerts**.

+    {{< nav-icon "alerts" >}}

-2. In the **Notification Endpoints** column, click the name of the notification endpoint you want to view.
+2. Select **Notification Endpoints** near to top of the page.
+3. Click the name of the notification endpoint you want to view.
-3. View the notification endpoint destination, name, and information to connect to the endpoint.
+4. View the notification endpoint destination, name, and information to connect to the endpoint.

 ## View notification endpoint history

-1. Click **Monitoring & Alerting** in the InfluxDB UI sidebar.
+1. In the navigation menu on the left, select **Alerts**.

+    {{< nav-icon "alerts" >}}

-2. In the **Notification Endpoints** column, hover over the notification endpoint, click the **{{< icon "view" >}}** icon, then **View History**.
+2. Select **Notification Endpoints** near to top of the page.
+3. Hover over the notification endpoint, click the **{{< icon "view" >}}** icon, then **View History**.
    The Check Statuses History page displays:

     - Statuses generated for the selected notification endpoint
     - Notifications sent to the selected notification endpoint